 Where consultant intensivist jobs are proposed with unspecified second specialty commitments, e.g. anaesthesia, medical specialties and emergency medicine, the employer should also contact the relevant medical royal colleges.
-Paediatric ICM roles should be sent to the RCPCH in the first instance.
+Paediatric intensive care medicine roles should be sent to the Royal College of Paediatrics and Child Health in the first instance.

-Posts advertised for other specialties, such as rheumatology or neurology, with a component of pain medicine sessions cannot be approved by the FPM.
+Posts advertised for other specialties, such as rheumatology or neurology, with a component of pain medicine sessions cannot be approved by the Faculty of Pain Medicine.
 Such posts should be reviewed by their parent specialty.